12 Types of Herons in Florida

 Yellow-crowned Night Herons hunt for food in small seaside ponds, freshwater areas, and even yards from dusk until dawn.

-These types of herons in Florida feed mostly on small fish, insects, and crustaceans which it catches by either standing still and then striking or by wading in shallow water and slowly stalking prey.
+These types of herons in Florida feed mostly on small fish, insects, and crustaceans, which they catch by either standing still and then striking or wading in shallow water and slowly stalking prey.

 It nests primarily near or over water among bushes and trees, although it occasionally uses artificial platforms for nesting.